gmoe/piano_fundamentals/README.md

   <img src='https://readthedocs.org/projects/fundamentals-of-piano-practice/badge/?version=latest' alt='Build Status' />
 </a>

-This is a [Sphinx][Sphinx] adaptation of the 2nd edition of Chuan C. Chang’s excellent book, [Fundamentals of Piano Practice][3rd].
-There are a quite few improvements over the original PDF, including:
+This is a [Sphinx][Sphinx] adaptation of the 3nd edition of Chuan C. Chang’s excellent book, [Fundamentals of Piano Practice][3rd], providing a mobile-friendly HTML version.

-* Inter-document links
-* Improved document formatting
-* Mobile-friendly HTML version
-* ePub for e-readers

-I am not the author of this book, please consider supporting Chaun C. Chang by buying the [paperback][paperback] or [Kindle version][kindle] of the 3rd edition, or the [2nd edition paperback][paperback2] that this adaptation is based on.
+I am not the author of this book, please consider supporting Chaun C. Chang by buying the [paperback][paperback] or [Kindle version][kindle] of the 3rd edition, or the [2nd edition paperback][paperback2].
 The [3rd edition][3rd] addressed a lot of the issues of the original 2nd edition PDF such as inter-document links and it has more content.

 [3rd]: http://pianopractice.org/